ISIS Neutron and Muon Source: Science

 ISIS Neutron and Muon Source is administered and operated by the Science and Technology Facilities Council (previously CCLRC).
 The Science and Technology Facilities council, or STFC, is part of UK Research and Innovation.
-Experimental time is open to academic users from funding countries and is applied for through a twice-yearly "call for proposals".
-Research allocation, or "beam-time", is allotted to applicants via a peer-review process.
-Users and their parent institutions do not pay for the running costs of the facility, which are as much as £11,000 per instrument per day.
-Transport and living costs are covered for those associated with UK Universities.
-Most users stay in Ridgeway House, a hotel near the site, or at Cosener's House, an STFC-run conference centre in Abingdon.
-Over 600 experiments by 1600 users are completed every year.
+Experimental time is open to academic users from anywhere in the world and is applied for through a number of different access routes, most commonly a twice-yearly "call for proposals".
+Research allocation, or "beamtime", is then allocated to applicants via a peer-review process.
+Academic users and their parent institutions do not pay for the running costs of the facility, which are as much as £20,000 per instrument per day.
+Most users stay in Ridgeway House, a hotel on the same campus, or at The Cosener's House, an STFC-run conference centre in Abingdon.
+Over 1000 experiments by 1600 users are completed every year, resulting in 500 – 600 academic publications annually.

+ISIS also has a range of access mechanisms open to businesses, which include proprietary access, partnerships with academia and the ISIS Collaborative Research and Development (ICRD) Programme, which is specifically geared towards the needs of industrial partners.

-A large number of support staff operate the facility, aid users, and carry out research.
-The control room is staffed 24 hours a day, every day of the year.
+Over 500 staff work at ISIS, operating the facility, supporting user experiments and carrying out research.
+The main control room is staffed 24 hours a day, every day of the year.
 Instrument scientists oversee the running of each instrument and liaise with users, and other divisions provide sample environment, data analysis and computing expertise, maintain the accelerator, and run education programmes.
-ISIS is also one of the few neutron facilities to have a significant detector group that researches and develops new techniques for collecting data.
+ISIS has biological, materials characterisation and deuteration laboratories and a cryogenics team that runs a helium recovery facility.

-Among the important and pioneering work carried out was the discovery of the structure of high-temperature superconductors and the solid phase of buckminsterfullerene.
-Other recent developments can be found here.
+Among the important and pioneering work carried out at ISIS was the discovery of the structure of high-temperature superconductors and the solid phase of buckminsterfullerene.
+More recently there has been a growth in experiments relating to clean energy, such as batteries, and health and life sciences, such as bacterial membranes and lipid nanoparticles.
+Other recent scientific highlights can be found on the ISIS website.

-Construction for a second target station (TS2) started in 2003, and the first neutrons were delivered to the target on December 14, 2007.
-TS2 uses low-energy neutrons to study soft condensed matter, biological systems, advanced composites and nanomaterials.

 The synchrotron itself hosted the International Muon Ionization Cooling Experiment (MICE) for parasitic running from 2008 to 2018.
 MICE replaced the earlier HEP Test Beam.

+Capabilities

+Neutrons and muons have unique capabilities that make them particularly well suited for materials characterisation.